Evangelion (mecha): Cultural references and interpretations

-Eva's berserk mode has been compared to the berserker, as they both enter a state of fury that make them fierce and insensitive to pain.
-After the fight against Zeruel, Unit 01 acquires mankind's fruit of knowledge, science and rationality, and the Angel's fruit of life, the S2 engine, and becomes a God as a reference to the Book of Genesis.
+Eva's berserk mode has been compared to the berserker warriors, as they entered a state of fury that made them fierce and insensitive to pain.
+After the fight against Zeruel, Unit 01 acquires mankind's fruit of knowledge, science and rationality, and the Angel's fruit of life, the S2 engine, becoming a God.
+An official pamphlet on the series has compared this to the Book of Genesis, which says that whoever eats the two fruits will become like God.
 In The End of Evangelion Eva-01 is also inflicted with stigmata, becomes the tree of life and is defined as an ark that can save mankind, in reference to the story of Noah.
 Moreover, the Umbilical Bridge, the anchoring structure of an Evangelion unit, took inspiration from a technical term used by NASA to define the service structure, or umbilical tower, that connects the Space Shuttle to the launch pad.
 Eva's Umbilical Cable has also been similarly likened to a cable intended to connect the main body of the Space Shuttle to the auxiliary engines, the umbilical cord of the fetus and Emperor Neo from Nadia: The Secret of Blue Water, which is powered by a cable that terminates in a similar socket.

+The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten noted how in Craig Thomas' Firefox the idea of a fighter pilot's thought-guided weapon capable of controlling missile launches using brain waves is presented.
+The same book compared the Eva interface to similar technologies presented in science fiction, such as in William Gibson's Neuromancer; the LCL, on the other hand, resembles real liquid respiration and a technology featured in James Cameron's The Abyss (1989), while the Entry Plug is reminiscent of Dr. John C. Lilly's flotation tank that inspired Ken Russell's Altered States.
+Japanese architect and academic Tomoko Sakamoto also noted how images similar to those in 2001: A Space Odyssey (1968) appear in the Entry Plug during the activation of the connection between Eva and pilot.